GiulianoFormato/Getting-and-Cleaning-Data/CodeBook.md

 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm.
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing.

-These signals were used to estimate variables (mean and standard deviation) of the feature vector for each pattern:
+These signals were used to estimate variables (mean and standard deviation) of the feature vector for each pattern.

 ## Time Domain Variables